-The management function consists of members of the board of directors who have executive functions and may be responsible for certain business units, heads of material business units and senior management.
+The management function consists of members of the board of directors who have executive functions and may be responsible for certain business units, and includes all executive directors of the board.
 Throughout the year members of the management function were awarded a performance bonus delivered in cash and certain members of the management function were also awarded performance bonuses delivered in cash and share linked instruments.